 After months of negotiating and obtaining expert reports, Mr Mercael defended the man in court last month.
 Mr Mercael highlighted to the court that the case was weak in relation to several charges and successfully had a number of charges withdrawn and dismissed.

-Mr Mercael highlighted to the court that there was no DNA evidence connecting his client to the firearms and provided evidence by way of family witnesses to support the defendants claim of innocence in relation to a number of charges.
+Mr Mercael highlighted to the court that there was no DNA evidence connecting his client to the firearms and provided evidence by way of family witnesses to support the defendant’s claim of innocence in relation to a number of charges.

 After successful negotiations, Mr Mercael argued that his client should not be incarcerated.
-It was argued that consideration be given to the fact the defendant was only 18 years of the age, as well as, his mental state at the time of the court proceedings.
-Mr Mercael argued that his client, having been a victim of a shooting just weeks earlier, should not be subjected to the custodial sentence and as this would be detrimental to his health.
-Rather the defence argued that his client be able to access the right support in order to aid in his recovery, including access to appropriate medical professionals in the community that a custodial environment could not provide.
+It was argued that consideration is given to the fact the defendant was only 18 years of age, as well as, his mental state at the time of the court proceedings.
+Mr Mercael argued that his client, having been a victim of a shooting just weeks earlier, should not be subjected to the custodial sentence as this would be detrimental to his health.
+Rather the defence argued that his client is able to access the right support in order to aid in his recovery, including access to appropriate medical professionals in the community that a custodial environment could not provide.

 Sydney’s Best Firearms Lawyers

 Mr Mercael said “Firearms offences are extremely serious matters.
-However, a courts role in a balancing exercise when sentencing an individual takes into account the individual characteristics of each case on its own merit”.
+However, a court’s role in a balancing exercise when sentencing an individual takes into account the individual characteristics of each case on its own merit”.

 Mr Mercael cautions all those involved in or looking to become involved in recreational gun sports and gun club activity, including those looking to purchase or distribute prohibited firearms, to ensure they are properly informed about their local and federal firearms laws.
 If not, they could risk facing criminal charges in court.

-Read more about firearms law and prohibited firearms related criminal offences here.
+Read more about firearms law and prohibited firearms-related criminal offences here.

-What to do if you are accused of a firearms related offence
+What to do if you are accused of a firearms-related offence

-If you are accused of a firearms related offence or you suspect you might be arrested or charged with an offence relating to firearms, get in contact with Australian Criminal Law group immediately.
+If you are accused of a firearms-related offence or you suspect you might be arrested or charged with an offence relating to firearms, get in contact with Australian Criminal Law group immediately.
 All of our criminal law solicitors are experts in Australian gun laws and can provide the best advice and defence for your case.

 Australian criminal law group have offices in Sydney, Parramatta, and Blacktown but our criminal lawyers represent clients across all of NSW.
 Contact us at firstname.lastname@example.org or call us on (02) 8815 8167.